maliksahil/AngularElectronOffice365App/Readme.md

-## Angular2 Office 365 Microsoft Graph Electron App
+## Angular Office 365 Microsoft Graph Electron App
 *This sample shows how to write an O365 targeting App that uses Electron*

 To use,